stanford-cs348k/camera_asst/README.md

 6. Repeat step 1-5 for all overlapping tiles in the reference image.
 7. Blend together the overlapping tiles using a raised cosine window (*Overlapped tiles* section in the paper).

-With the power of your fully operational camera pipeline implementation, you should see something like this:
+Now that your implementation can align/merge a burst of RAW images, and then apply exposure fusion to the result, you should obtain a result that looks something like this (obviously results will vary based on algorithms used):

 ![Full Pipeline](http://cs348k.stanford.edu/fall18content/asst/taxi_merge_exposure_zoom_figure.png?
 "Full Pipeline")